THE HISTORY OF OUR SCROLLS

 Our third Torah (and second Holocaust Torah) was acquired in 1991 from Shaare Tikvah (Gates of Hope), a Vineland, NJ synagogue that closed in 1986.
 Shaare Tikvah was established by German and Austrian Holocaust survivors that settled as poultry farmers in the South Vineland area as early as 1946.

-This Torah scroll had been rescued from a synagogue that was burning near Aachen, Germany during Kristallnacht (November 9, 1938).
-It was eventually brought to the mostly-orthodox NJ farming congregation.
+This Torah scroll came to the United States from Germany after World War II and it was eventually brought to the mostly-orthodox NJ farming congregation.

 Synagogue attendance in Vineland began to decline in the late 1970s, and most of the religious articles were donated to the Alliance Synagogue in Elmer, NJ (formerly called Tifereth Israel).

-When there were no men remaining for a minyan at Shaare Tikvah, the surviving women decided that Barbara Lehman, a founding family daughter and a Kohen, should receive the Fromm-Halberstadt Torah and its silver accessories.
-Barbara brought that Torah to JCCBM (CKS) where we are honored to continue using it.
-Barbara remains a congregant of CKS to this day.
+When there were no men remaining for a minyan at Shaare Tikvah, the surviving women decided that Barbara Lehman, a founding family daughter and a Kohen, should receive the Torah and its silver accessories.
+Barbara brought that Torah to CKS, where we are honored to continue using it.

 Shaare Tikvah ("Iowa Street Shul")